-Aside from those minor details, the results were excellent– or at least I though so.
-Some might not like that the base is on the dry side even with the recommended amount of accurately weighed and measured flour.
-To me, the base makes a great backdrop to the rich macadamia nuts and the sweet white chips.
+This recipe for Macadamia White Chip Blondies is small batch version of one from Emeril.
+The base dough is on the dry side even with the recommended amount of accurately weighed and measured flour, but it’s a good kind of dry in that it holds the rich macadamia nuts and chips.
 When nuts and chips are suspended in batter that’s equally gooey and sweet, you don’t get much contrast.
 Here, you do.
 But be careful, because if you skimp on the nuts and white chips you may get too much dry-ish/floury batter.
 And be careful not to overbake.

 One more thing while I’m rambling.
 Unbleached flour works well here.
 If you accidentally use bleached your blondies might be a little chalky.
 I’ve been paying a lot of attention lately to bleached vs. unbleached and while I prefer the idea of unbleached flour (like everybody, right? ) I’m finding bleached flour gives superior results in certain cakes.
 But not here.
 Blah, blah, blah.
 Try these!